-She didn’t even look; she just kept staring at Martin…thoroughly gobsmacked.
+She didn’t even look; she just kept staring at him…thoroughly gobsmacked.
 “Of course it is.
 It’s an ocean, silly!
 You’re safe.
 Relax.”

-Martin looked back at the phone.
-Okay, the reflection of the sunset off the Pacific was undulating on its screen, but oceans undulate.
-What it was not doing was worming off the screen onto other things.
+He looked back at the phone.
+Okay, the reflection of the sunset off the Pacific was undulating on its screen, but oceans did that.
+What it had not done was worm off the screen onto other things.
 He was safe.
 He relaxed.